expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 -   Ratio of images to text and links to text
 -   Inclusion of text version of email

-This isn't even close to an exhaustive list of factors that spam filters consider, but these are likely the most important.
+This isn&apos;t even close to an exhaustive list of factors that spam filters consider, but these are likely the most important.
 The list of spam factors is growing, because spam filters track subscriber actions to become better at identifying spam.
 Spam filters track the following